Breaking Glass – which fizz glasses are best?

 The ISO Tasting Glass is the standard made for still wines, but it’s a bit limited with fizz.
 It has a stem, and the bowl is wider at the bottom than the top, which allows swirling and nosing.
 But it’s just not tall or big enough to form good beaded bubble streams.
 Not especially elegant either.
-A significant improvement can be had by scratching the inside of the glass at the bottom of the stem with a steel nail.
+Scratching the inside of the glass at the bottom of the stem with a steel nail makes an improvement.
 Roughening up in this way forms a nucleation point.
 The bubbles gather there and then stream up the middle of the glass, which improves the visuals no end.
 A bit of anorak’s approach, but ISO’s are cheap enough for experiments.
 5/10, or 6/10 with the steel nail treatment.

 5. Riedel Vinum Champagne Flute